sahil-gidwani/treasure-hunt/README.md

 2. Level 2 - Correct guess is equal to 20 points
 3. Level 3 - Correct guess is equal to 20 points, incorrect guess resets the score to 0
 4. Level 4 - Correct input is equal to 20 points
-5. Level 5 - Correct order is equal to 20 points, after 5 tries the score is reset to 0
+5. Level 5 - Correct order is equal to 20 points, after 5 incorrect tries the score is reset to 0

 **Admin Dashboard Features**
 - User Leaderboard